piqnt/stage.js/README.md

 #### How it works

-A cut.js app is a tree of cut objects, each pinned (transformed) against its parent and may include any number of image cutouts and/or other cuts as children.
+A cut.js app consists of image textures, cutout (sprite) definitions and a tree structure.
+Each node in tree includes image cutouts and/or child nodes.
+Each node is pinned (transformed) against its parent and pastes its cutouts on rendering.

 Each rendering cycle consists of ticking and painting the tree.
-Updates are applied during ticking and on painting each cut transforms according to its pinning and pastes all of its cutouts and then delegates to its children.
+Ticking is used to update the tree nodes and then on painting each node transforms according to its pinning and pastes its cutouts and then delegates to its children.

-Cut.js rendering is retained and pauses in each cycle unless/until it is touched directly or indirectly by updating it.
+Rendering is retained and pauses in each cycle unless/until it is touched directly or indirectly by updating it.

 #### Example